hudson7557/professional-site-2/src/app/Notes.md

 Need a way to make sure that the ids for anchors are not the same...
 I don't super like linking off of the anchor ids but it does work...
 I think I create a validator for it that basically goes through the data model and ensures they're unique.
 I could also just do it numerically which is much more extensible and less error prone.

 Have to find a way to track the active link, routerLinkActive doesn't work with the router fragments and dynamically generated routes.

+TODO: Add a function on nav click that removes uk-open from the uk-dropdown